mojolicious/mojo.js/docs/Growing.md

 Hello again sebastian.
 ```

-Traditionally all session data was stored on the server-side and only session ids were exchanged between browser and
+Traditionally all session data was stored on the server-side and only session IDs were exchanged between browser and
 web server in the form of cookies.

 ```